 Frayn, apparently watching this movie, yells out, "A bore!"
 He then repeats, "How pointless!" a couple of times as he falls out of the mouth to his death.
 So, I guess he knows how the movie will end.

-- At least 5 critics used the title acronym of House At The End of the Street (spelled as "HATES") to describe how they feel about the movie.
+- At least five critics used the title acronym of House at the End of the Street (spelled as "HATES") to describe how they feel about the movie.